This web site is a memorial to those individuals who were passionate about the reform of the

 Fred was a rascal.
 Seeing his name on caller ID, one never knew how the call would begin.
 “What did you have for breakfast?”
 “I’d like to speak to the archbishop.” were typical greetings.

 Fred was Director of Music for churches in Latrobe, Rector and New Kensington, PA, South Bend, IN, Richmond, VA, and Evanston, IL.
-In 2001, he became director of the Office of Worship in the Diocese of Greensburg, retiring from that position in 2005.
+In 2001, he became director of the Office of Worship for the Diocese of Greensburg, retiring from that position in 2005.

 Perhaps as long as 10 years ago, Fred knew he would one day suffer from the effects of Alzheimer’s and he readily participated in medical studies focused on finding a cure for the disease.

-He remained firmly rooted to his beloved western Pennsylvania even when living and working in Chicago, Richmond, VA, London or Munich.
-Fred earned a Bachelor of Arts degree from Saint Vincent College, Latrobe, PA, and his PhD in musicology from the University of Pittsburgh and, in typical Fred fashion, hung his diploma not over the fireplace or in his study, but in his bathroom.
+Fred graduated from Uniontown High School, Uniontown, PA, earned a Bachelor of Arts degree from Saint Vincent College, Latrobe, PA, and his PhD in musicology from the University of Pittsburgh and, in typical Fred fashion, hung his diploma not over the fireplace or in his study, but in his bathroom.
 Sic transit gloria mundi.

 Fred was recognized by the University of Notre Dame’s Center for Liturgy with the 2004 Michael Mathis Award in Pastoral Liturgy, and in 2006, he was honored by NPM as Pastoral Musician of the Year.